MGXlab/genes_synteny/README.md

 # Synteny and homology figure

-To start, log in to draco, and allocate a node to work on, clone this repository and move to the repository folder:
+To start, log in to draco, if you are part of the VEO group, and allocate a node to work on.
+If you are not part of the VEO group, adapt the commands to your needs.
+Clone this repository and move to the repository folder:

 ```
 ssh <fsu_id>@login2.draco.uni-jena.de